Jim Foster (minors03)

 After his superb 1997, Jim was back to Earth in 1998 when he hit .240/.346/.385 in 66 games for Bowie and .235/.322/.392 for Rochester.
 In 1999, he batted .258/.316/.363 between four minor league clubs in three different organizations.

 Big Jim was an assistant at Brown University in 2001-2002.
 He was then assistant coach at the University of Rhode Island.
 In 2006, he became head coach at Rhode Island.
 He set a school record for wins with 37 in '09.
 He stayed at Rhode Island through 2014, then became pitching coach at Boston College in 2015-2016.
 Foster was named head coach at United States Military Academy for 2017.
 He went 162-140 through 2022, winning Patriot League Coach of the Year his last year there then was picked as head coach of Northwestern University.
+However, his stay there was very short, an in July of 2023, he was fired following allegations of bullying and abusive behavior on his part, allegations that had been uncovered in a probe led by the Chicago Tribune.

 Foster was also a minor league coach for the Palm Beach Cardinals in 2016.